 - If you get multiple estimates be suspicious of a price well below the others.

-- If you receive estimates with grossly diffent weights, keep in mind that the you will most likely be charged based on actual weight of your belongings.
+- If you receive estimates with grossly different weights, keep in mind that the will most likely be charged based on actual weight of your belongings.
 A lower estimated weight does not necessarily mean lower cost on move day.
 Accuracy is key.

 - If you have concerns visit the mover’s place of business to see their equipment, personnel and warehouse.

 - Most national Van Line affiliated movers do not ask for deposits.
 Be suspicious of a company who wants a large deposit.

 - Ask how damage claims will be handled and find out whom you would call to have this taken care of.